-4. Discussion
+Discussion

-The aim of the present study was to investigate 4-, 6- and 8-month-old infants' ability to differentiate their arms when exposed to an audiovisual stimulation contingent on movements of one of their arms.
-First, and in order to check that infants were actually sensitive to the contingency, we compared the infants' overall arm activity to the arm activity of a control group that saw an equally salient but non-contingent audiovisual stimulation.
+The first aim of the present study was to investigate whether 4-, 6-, and 8-month-old infants would demonstrate sensitivity to a contingency between movements of one of their arms and an audiovisual stimulation.
+To check for this, we compared the infants' overall arm activity to the arm activity of a control group that saw an equally salient but noncontingent audiovisual stimulation.
+It is important to point out here that we consider the motor response given by an infant when exposed to a sensorimotor contingency as an indicator of the infant's sensitivity to this sensorimotor contingency.
 We confirmed that infants were sensitive to the contingency.
-This sensitivity did not manifest itself as a higher overall arm activity in the contingent group but only as a greater increase of arm activity over the course of the experiment in the contingent group compared to the non-contingent group.
+This sensitivity did not manifest itself as a higher overall arm activity in the contingent group but only as a greater increase in arm activity over the course of the experiment in the contingent group compared to the noncontingent group.
 This can be explained by supposing that whereas both groups of infants increased their general arousal over the course of the experiment, infants in the contingent group gradually discovered the contingency and so started moving more as compared to the non-contingent group.
 Interestingly, contrary to what we expected, we found no evidence that older infants were more sensitive to the contingency than younger ones.
-Second and as concerns the main purpose of our experiment, namely assessing arm differentiation, we found evidence for arm differentiation when age groups 4, 6 and 8 were taken together: overall, infants moved the connected arm more than the other (unconnected) arm.
+The second purpose of our experiment was to assess whether the infants would be able to use their arms in a differentiated manner.
+We found evidence for arm differentiation when age groups 4, 6, and 8 were taken together: overall, infants moved the connected arm more than the other (unconnected) arm.
 However, again surprisingly, we had no evidence for progression of this differentiation with age.
 We shall now discuss these results in more detail.

-4.1.
 Sensitivity to sensorimotor contingencies

-Our finding that infants were sensitive to our contingency is consistent with previous findings (e.g. deCasper & Fifer, 1980; Rovee & Rovee, 1969; Watson, 1972).
+Our finding that infants were sensitive to our contingency - suggested by the difference in motor activity observed between the contingent group and the non-contingent group - is consistent with previous findings (DeCasper & Fifer, 1980; Rovee & Rovee, 1969; Watson, 1972).
 It is worth noting that our study differs from previous work by the fact that it is the first time sensitivity to contingencies has been demonstrated using wireless accelerometers.
 Wireless accelerometers are a promising new tool that can be used on infants over a wide range of ages.
-They provide a convenient measure of motor activity and can be used to establish a variety of types of contingent stimulation (e.g. adding delays between action and feedback, testing feedback in different sensory modalities, etc.).
+They provide a convenient measure of motor activity and can be used to establish a variety of types of contingent stimulation (e.g., adding delays between action and feedback, and testing feedback in different sensory modalities).

 The result showing no statistical difference in sensitivity to the contingency across age groups is surprising.
 An explanation might be that the kinds of contingencies that infants are sensitive to change as a function of age (Bahrick & Watson, 1985).
-Indeed, at 8 months, infants are particularly interested in reaching and grasping, and spend considerable time exploring their environment via the proximal contingencies involved in hand manipulation (see, for instance, Ruff, 1984; Palmer, 1989).
+Indeed, at 8 months, infants are particularly interested in reaching and grasping, and spend considerable time exploring their environment via the proximal contingencies involved in hand manipulation (see, for instance, Palmer, 1989; Ruff, 1984).
 However, the contingency used in our study involved no hand manipulation and was distal.
 This might have prevented 8-month-olds from showing more sensitivity to the contingency as compared to 6- and 4-month-old infants.
 This might be interesting to test in future studies.

-4.2.
 Assessment of arm differentiation